Skip to main content Skip to footer

 - dependent child under 18 of a primary carer in one of the categories set out above, where requiring that child to leave the UK would force the primary carer to leave the UK with them.

-A non-EEA national family member will be deemed to hold permanent residence after 5 years in the UK so long as the EEA national has continued to reside in the UK and exercised an economic activity described above.
+A non-EEA national family member would be deemed to hold permanent residence after 5 years in the UK so long as the EEA national had continued to reside in the UK and exercised an economic activity described above.

-Although you are not obliged to lodge an application, if you wish to have proof of your permanent residence, e.g. for an employer, you will need to make an application to the Home Office.
-Since 12 November 2015 the Home Office require EEA nationals and their dependants who wish to apply for naturalisation as a British citizen to hold a document certifying permanent residence or a permanent residence card.
-They must hold permanent residence status for 12 months.
+Although you are not obliged to lodge an application, to have proof of evidence the permanent residence, e.g. for an employer, an applicant had to make an application to the Home Office for the permanent residence card

 Contact us